 Patients are twice as likely to use dental insurance to see a doctor compared to previous years, so she recommends getting on as many plans as possible.
 When signing up with a new insurance carrier, remember that the process takes time, lots of paperwork and follow-up.
 Whether you have a third-party provider handle the effort for you or you do it in-house, it may take up to 60 days.

 Still, it pays to be judicious.
 If a practice accepts everything, the books could end up in the red.
 Also, when dealing with insured patients, practices should be totally cost transparent.
-For example, often insurance covers standard brackets, but not upgrades like Invisalign.
+For example, insurance often covers standard brackets, but not upgrades like Invisalign.
 If a patient chooses an upgraded treatment, the practice should get a signed waiver in which the patient acknowledges the upgrade.
 This is the best way to avoid liability issues and headaches if the patient complains down the road.
 Think of it as an insurance policy against an unhappy patient.

 So, as you think about what 2019 will bring for your practice, think about using every bit of leverage you can when it comes to insurance carriers.
 You’ll be glad you did and so will your bottom line.